seedcommons/madeline/documentation/accounting/MANUAL_TESTING.md

 ### Accounting

-1. Connect to Quickbooks
+1. Connect to QuickBooks
-    1. In Madeline click Manage > Settings
+    1. In Madeline click `Manage > Settings` in the main menu.
-    2. Click 'Quickbooks connect' buttton (Popup shows)
+    1. Click the `Connect to QuickBooks` button.
+(A popup shows.)
+    1. Sign into your Intuit Developer account.
+    1. Click the `Authorize` button to share data between QuickBooks and Madeline.
-    3. Auth to QB (Message that you can now close window)
+    1. A message should appear from Madeline that you can now close the window.
-    4. Close window, refresh browser (Should show settings page with status connected)
+    4. Close the window.
+Refresh the main browser.
+The QuickBooks settings page should show `QuickBooks Status` as `Connected`.
     5. Click 'Full Sync' (Flash message: QB data synchronized)
     6. Change three account values:
         1. Principal Account: Loans Receivable